BVLC/caffe/docs/tutorial/net_layer_blob.md

       top: "loss"
     }

-It is easily to understand that this `.prototxt` file, creates a network (named `LogReg`), with three layer.
-Furthermore, it defines network's DAG by using the `top:` and `bottom:` definitions in every layer, except from the `DATA` layer, where there is no `bottom:` definitios, and `source:` is used to import our data in to the network.
-In this case, our input data are located in a leveldb (key-value pair) database, and we only need .
+It is easily to understand that this `.prototxt` file, creates a network (named `LogReg`), with three layers.
+Furthermore, it defines network's DAG by using the `top:` and `bottom:` definitions in every layer.
+The only exception is in the `DATA` layer, where there is no `bottom:` definition, and `source:` is used to import our data into the network.
+In this case, our input data are located in a leveldb (key-value pair) database, and we only need to specify our `source:`'s name in the `data_param` part of layer's definition.

-Model initialization is handled by `Net::Init()`.
+In general, model initialization is handled by `Net::Init()`.
 The initialization mainly does two things: scaffolding the overall DAG by creating the blobs and layers (for C++ geeks: the network will retain ownership of the blobs and layers during its lifetime), and calls the layers' `SetUp()` function.
 It also does a set of other bookkeeping things, such as validating the correctness of the overall network architecture.
 Also, during initialization the Net explains its initialization by logging to INFO as it goes:

     I0902 22:52:17.931977 2079114000 net.cpp:39] Initializing net from parameters:
     name: "LogReg"